 If you’re looking to get a bit more adventurous with your flapjacks, then look no further.
 I’m sharing a loads of different flapjack flavours you can try to make them more exciting than just plain oats, golden syrup, butter and sugar.

 Making flapjacks is one of the easiest recipes out there, and they’re great for snacks or a quick treat dessert.
 The joy is that they don’t take ages to bake, they only use a few ingredients which most people will have in the cupboard.
-You can bake them for longer if you prefer them harder, or leave them slightly gooier depending on taste.
+You can bake them for longer if you prefer them harder.
+If you prefer a chewy flapjack then cook for a little less time or add a little more syrup, which will leave them slightly gooier.

 Just adding 1 extra ingredient for variety can make a big difference and cater for different tastes in the family each time.